eric-brechemier/cook250/poster/README.md

 The Māori perspective presents an obituary of Te Maro, the first victim, of a long list, of explorers lead by James Cook.
 It occupies the remaining part of the poster (3/12).
-This In Memoriam is presented both in Māori and in English, side by side.
+This In Memoriam is presented both in Te Reo Māori and in English, side by side.
 It puts the European invasion and pretended discovery of New Zealand with the long voyaging tradition of the Māori and their much earlier settlement of Aotearoa long before it was renamed to New Zealand by European explorers.